deve-sh/InternsHub/README.md

 - **files/** : Contains all the files required for the visual point of the app.
 - **fragments/** : Contains all the portions of a webpage that are used over and over again.
 - **inc/** : Contains the configuration file for the web app without which the app won't work.
+- **install/** : Contains the files necessary for the automatic installation of the app.
 - **js/** : Contains all the JavaScript required for the app.
 - **styles/** : Contains all the Styles required for the app, inline styles have not been used in order to minimize inconsistency of design.